Hossin-Azmoud/Blade/README.md

+## WARNINGS!
+- Please don't open very large files for now because there is no way to just effeciently load them, it just loads the whole file.
-# Mi
+# Blade
-Tui text editor made in ncurses, with an embdedded Music player.
+Tui text editor made in ncurses, with an embdedded Music player, file browser, syntax Highlighting..
 ### KITTY
 ![MI_INKITY](./img/kitty.png)
 ### PYTHON